 These antibodies can also react with the developing megakaryocytes in the bone marrow, leading to decreased production of platelets (ineffective thrombopoiesis).
 The success of thrombopoietin agonist therapy in chronic ITP underscores this mechanism as a major factor in inducing thrombocytopenia.

 ITP occurs commonly in otherwise healthy individuals and only rarely as the initial manifestation of lupus and other autoimmune disorders.
-Human immunodeficiency virus (HIV) infection is often associated with immune thrombocytopenia in both adults and children.
+Human immunodeficiency virus (HIV) infection is often associated with ITP in both adults and children.

 Acute ITP affects males and females equally and has a peak incidence in children aged 3-5 years.
 Most patients have a history of an antecedent acute viral syndrome.